engelsjk/placekey-go/README.md

 ## Status

-This library is mostly complete although feature exports for Polygon, GeoJSON and WKT are currently under development.
+This library is mostly complete.
+Some geospatial features are currently under development.
 An interface to the [Placekeys API](https://docs.placekey.io) may also be included.

 ## Installation